-- Julita Kasperska, Programme Support Officer, will check your grant claim and verify evidence for all your transactions he may visit you to check the original financial documents (invoices, receipts, salary records, bank statements, check stubs etc.); - Once all the checks are successfully complete, Newcastle City Council will release the payment.
+- original financial documents (invoices, receipts, salary records, bank statements, check stubs etc.); - Once all the checks are successfully complete, Newcastle City Council will release the payment.
 We will aim for the payment to reach your bank account within 10 working days of us successfully completing the checks.